MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

         | summarize count() by ResourceId
     }
     ```
 * Define a `lookback` on the view, if applicable.
-See [properties](#properties) section for details.
+For details, see [properties](#properties).
 Adding a lookback period to the view can significantly improve query performance.

 > [!TIP]
 > If you require the best query time performance, but can tolerate some data latency, use the [materialized_view() function](../../query/materialized-view-function.md).